 The gene silencing of the GFP plants was successful, because at the places where the Agro-gffg suspension was infiltrated, the green florescence of the GFP was absent.
 Another important observation is, that a WT plant is under UV-Light totally red.
 That means, that the highest amount of GFP in the GFP-expressing plants is produced in the stem but also in a smaller amount in the leaves.
 When the gene is locally silenced, the silenced place appears in the same colour as the WT plant.

-The gene silencing of the WT plants was also successful, this can be seen at the emerged bleached places.
+The gene silencing of the WT plants was also successful, as shown by the emerged bleached areas in the leaves.

 Experiment C31 day 2: Molecular biology of systemic gene silencing